Gamebook Tracker

 Reset

-Reset Book wipes all graph data, positions, and run history for the current book.
+Reset Book wipes all map data, dot positions, and playthrough history for the current book.
 The book entry itself is kept.
 This cannot be undone.

 To fully delete a book, use the button on the Books screen.